emerald/old-emerald/vmc/README.md

 ## Syntax

-A VM description consists of an optional set of definitions (C code), followed by some optional state, interrupt, and instruction
+A VM description consists of an optional set of definitions (C code), followed by some optional state-, interrupt-, and instruction
 declarations:

 ```